 At the Scott Mission we believe that all kids deserve a holiday at summer camp, no matter what the financial restraints of their families.
 It allows kids to develop friendships with other campers and counsellors in a positive, caring environment where the love of Christ is demonstrated through words and actions.

-We are excited that you are interested in applying to work at Scott Mission Camp (SMC) this summer.
+We are excited that you are interested in applying to work at Scott Mission Camp (SMC) in 2022.
 SMC is unique and there is no better place for a young Christian to spend a summer!
 The relationships you build and the memories you create will stay with you for the rest of your life.
 The daily challenges you face will build character and the overall camp experience will draw you closer to God as you depend on Him for guidance and strength.

 It’s been said many times that “SMC is the place to be!”
 This is true because of the amazing campers that we get to serve, but also because of our awesome and dedicated staff team.
 At SMC, we’re always looking for a selfless, fun-filled and passionate, Christ centered staff.
 You may be wondering, “Will I even qualify to work at camp?”